La Patrie Concert CW QIT

 Came across an old 2014 in-store review where the base model La Patrie Concert was still retailing for USD $500.

-These guitars tend to be 'keepers', therefore somewhat rare as used instruments.
-While Godin guitars are still uncommon in Australia, I have a feeling this will inevitably change as we recover from our global addiction to 'Made in China'.
+<begin rant> These Godin guitars tend to be 'keepers', therefore they are somewhat rare as used instruments.
+While Godin guitars are still uncommon in Australia, I have a feeling this will inevitably change as we recover from our global addiction to 'Made in China', and of course the after-shocks of various viral problems, idiots looking to start the next world war and/or end the world and of course our ongoing anthropogenic global warming issues - just in case anyone had forgotten.

 I used to joke that playing a classical guitar is like playing on rubber bands, however playing the La Patrie Concert CW classical guitar is a truly delightful experience (even for beginners).
 This is a guitar that impresses.
-Though the general design, size and shape adhere to traditional classical look, Godin have innovated on this model.
+Though the general design, size and shape adhere to a 'traditional classical look', Godin have innovated on this model.

-The neck design is a hybrid, being slightly slimmer, narrower and with a gentle radius, more like that of a steel string than a typical classical guitar.
-The slimmer neck is possible thanks in part to the dual action truss rod, which also allows fine tuning of the action (an adjustment best left to the experienced).
+The neck design is a hybrid, being slightly slimmer, narrower and with a gentle radius, leaning to more like that of a steel string than a typical classical guitar.
+The slimmer neck is possible thanks in part to the dual action truss rod, which also allows fine tuning of the action (an adjustment, just FYI, best left to the experienced).

 The action and fret setup is superb ex-factory, with absolutely no sharp fret edges.
 The Rosewood fretboard and mahogany neck feel silky smooth.
 You just want to play this guitar!